ICY105/DatapackEnergy/README.md

 # DatapackEnergy
 A Minecraft Datapack library for handling energy systems, such as for Mechanization or Simple Energy.
+This library manages the following:
+* Scoreboard data defining how energy is stored and transfer
+* Designating custom blocks as devices that can send energy (ie. a generator that produces power and sends it to machines)
+* Designating custom blocks as devices that can receive energy (ie. a machine that receives power and consumes it to do a task)
+* Designating custom blocks as devices that both send and receive energy (ie. a battery that can receive and store power, then send it to machines)
+* Designating custom blocks as a cable that connects and transfers energy between other devices
-This library manages transfering power between machines, as well supporting devices like cables for connecting machines and items that store energy in a player's inventory.
+* Standards for items that store energy in the player's inventory, with the ability to add and remove energy from a player's inventory
+* Supporting functions for all of these features

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
-Requires LanternLoad to operate.
+Requires [LanternLoad](https://github.com/LanternMC/load) to operate.

 ## Scoreboards